manumanuel/nextJS_07_dataFetching_SSG/README.md

 ## Implementation of client side fetching

 - eg: implemented in last-sale.js

   - used firebase for backend data
   - it will return data as a json object
   - we have to convert that to array to present on ui
   - for that purpose 'convertedSales' array added

+  ## Implementation of useSWR hook instead of useEffect for client side data fetching

+  - useSWR hook is developed by nextJS team
+  - using this hook we can catch any error in server-side calling

+  # Combining both server & client side rendering together

+  - useStaticProps for server side pre-fetching
+  - also implemented ISR for revalidating in 10 sec after initial render
+  - then the client loading with help of useSWR